 - Hold a BSCHE and have maintained employment for about 5+ years in one of the key industries into which the majority of the graduates of the NMSU CHME program are hired.

-- BSCHE who is cognizant of the skill set needed by newly hired chemical engineers in their particular industry.
+- Currently employed and regularly work with new engineering grads such that member is cognizant of the needed skill set needed by newly hired chemical engineers in their particular industry and common deficiencies in the students’ preparation to begin working as an engineer.

 Provide feedback to the department head on the relevance of the CHME Department Mission, the Program Educational Objectives, content of the curriculum, and avenues of entry to employment in the industry.